 Also look for Cyber Essentials.
 This ensures your IT partner understands all of the various ways in which they need to make sure data is kept secure from cyber criminals.

 Lastly, ensure they are a Microsoft Gold Partner.
-Many things are required to achive Gold partner status, but one of these is that their engineers must pass certain exams set out by Microsoft.
+Many things are required to achieve Gold partner status, but one of these is that their engineers must pass certain exams set out by Microsoft.
 These exams are tough, and every year the organisation is checked again to ensure enough engineers have done the latest exams before the Gold status is renewed.
 Gold partner status makes it more likely that you will deal with a company who has the necessary expertise to advise your business on technology matters.